Office of the Superintendent of Financial Institutions

 Similarly, some of the descriptions of methodology or some assumptions may be the same for more than one product or asset segment.
 This need only be disclosed once in the AAR at the appropriate summary level, but the detailed product sections must make direct reference to it.
 Some examples of this are:

-It is required that each product section be self-contained.
-It must either have the data within the section, or there must be an explicit reference to a specific page at a different summarized level.
+Each product section must be self-contained.
+It must have either the data within the section or an explicit reference to a specific page at a different summarized level.
 The reader of the AAR should not have to search through non-cross-referenced sections of the AAR.

 The composition of each asset segment must be documented separately in the AAR in a table with the following format.
 The major asset and liability categories must be shown for the last three years.
 The liabilities for insurance and investment contracts, and other contract liabilities, supported by the asset segment must be included in the table.